 - 3.1 The statutory guidance for local government overview and scrutiny sets out the role it can play in holding an authority's decision makers to account.
-This makes it fundamentally important to the successful functioning of local democracy. - 3.2 Effective Overview and Scrutiny should: - Provide constructive 'critical friend' challenge. - Amplify the voices and concerns of the public. - Be led by independent people who take responsibility for their role. - Drive improvements in public services. - 3.3 The role and functions of Overview and Scrutiny Committees are outlined in The City Council's Constitution | Birmingham City Council They will: - Make reports and/or recommendations to the full Council, the Executive and/or other organisations in connection with the discharge of the functions specified in their terms of reference. - Consider any matter covered in their terms of reference that may affect or be likely to have an effect on the citizens of Birmingham; relevant to the Council's strategic objectives; relevant to major issues faced by officers in managing a function of the Council; and likely to make contribution to moving the Council forward and achieving key performance targets. - 3.4 Effective scrutiny needs to add value.
-A well planned and timely work programme enables Overview and Scrutiny Committees to be involved at the right time and in the right way, and ensure their involvement is meaningful and can influence the outcome. - 3.5 Members often have a number of topics suggested to them and are therefore required to prioritise matters for consideration.
-The Scrutiny Framework sets out the following factors to be considered: - Public interest: concerns of local people should influence the issues chosen. - Ability to change: priority should be given to issues that the Committee can realistically influence. - Performance: priority should be given to areas in which the Council and Partners are not performing well. - Extent: priority should be given to issues that are relevant to all or a large part of the city. - Replication: work programme must take account of what else is happening to avoid duplication.
+This makes it fundamentally important to the successful functioning of local democracy.
+The role and functions of Overview and Scrutiny Committees are outlined in The City Council's Constitution | Birmingham City Council They will: - Make reports and/or recommendations to the full Council, the Executive and/or other organisations in connection with the discharge of the functions specified in their terms of reference. - Consider any matter covered in their terms of reference that may affect or be likely to have an effect on the citizens of Birmingham; relevant to the Council's strategic objectives; relevant to major issues faced by officers in managing a function of the Council; and likely to make contribution to moving the Council forward and achieving key performance targets. - 3.2 At the start of the 2023/24 municipal year Co-ordinating OSC agreed a new approach to flexible and effective scrutiny to enable all Overview and Scrutiny Committees to develop work programmes that add value.
+The Scrutiny Framework was updated to reflect these changes. - 3.3 Effective scrutiny needs to add value.
+A well planned and timely work programme enables Overview and Scrutiny Committees to be involved at the right time and in the right way, and ensure their involvement is meaningful and can influence the outcome. - 3.4 Members often have a number of topics suggested to them and are therefore required to prioritise matters for consideration.
+The Scrutiny Framework sets out the following factors to be considered: - Public interest: concerns of local people should influence the issues chosen. - Ability to change: priority should be given to issues that the Committee can realistically influence. - Performance: priority should be given to areas in which the Council and Partners are not performing well. - Extent: priority should be given to issues that are relevant to all or a large part of the city.